rpeszek/my-blogs/posts/2021-01-31-alternative.markdown

     parseC = fail "C is not supported yet!"
 ```

-You can improve your errors with `A.<?>` but, in this case, not that much.

 The external website changed how they report A, now when A is processed, the user sees: "C is not supported yet!".

 Arguably this would be a slightly better code, the user would see the B parsing error message instead ;) :